thomaslevesque/WeakEvent/README.md

 That's it, you have a weak event!
 Client code can subscribe to it as usual, this is completely transparent from the subscriber's point of view.

+### Special case: anonymous method handlers

+If you're subscribing to the event with an anonymous method (e.g. a lambda expression), make sure to keep a reference to the handler, otherwise it will be collected too soon.
+Alternatively, you can use the overload of `Subscribe` that accepts a lifetime object; this will cause the handler to stay alive as long as the lifetime object is alive (of course, in this case you can't use the event syntax; the event publisher will need to expose a specific method).

 ## How does it work

 A delegate is made of two things: